Healthcare Jobs at Texas Health and Human Services Commission with Visa Sponsorship

 Which visa types does Texas Health and Human Services Commission use for Healthcare roles?

 The H-1B is the primary visa category HHSC uses for Healthcare professionals in specialty occupation roles, including physicians, clinical psychologists, and certain allied health positions.
 Because HHSC is a state government employer, it qualifies as a cap-exempt H-1B sponsor.
-Other visa categories like TN or O-1 are possible depending on your nationality and credentials, but H-1B is the most commonly pursued path for this employer.
+Other visa categories like TN visa or O-1 visa are possible depending on your nationality and credentials, but H-1B is the most commonly pursued path for this employer.

 What qualifications does HHSC typically expect for Healthcare roles with sponsorship?